aarongilmore/aarongilmore.github.io/_posts/2015-1-03-resolutions.md

 ---
 layout: post
 title: 2015
+blogJS: blog-styling
 ---

 I always make resolutions for the new year, realistic ones.

 This year is no different, I’ve been thinking a lot about what I want to achieve over the coming year and I’ve narrowed it down to the following: